Philadelphia Zoning, Land Use, and Construction COVID-19 Update - June 18, 2020

 If a permit has expired or is approaching expiration as a result of work stoppage due to COVID-19, the Department advises individuals to email the permit number and their contact information to firstname.lastname@example.org to request a permit extension.

 The Water Department’s offices are closed to the public; however, Private Development Services’ staff members are working remotely.
 Staff members are conducting stormwater plan reviews, utility plan reviews, water and sewer sign-offs, along with other reviews.
 Delays should be expected for all reviews, especially utility plan reviews.
 There is a backlog in utility plan reviews, and applicants should expect at least a three-week turnaround.
 All general questions and meeting requests should be sent to email@example.com.
 Additional information about submitting materials and payments can be found here.

 The Water Department is processing plumbing permits for new connections, repairs, service discontinuances, backflow protection, and meters.
 For all new connection requests, applicants must have a pre-permit, which can be requested by contacting firstname.lastname@example.org.
 The request should include acceptable documentation, an approved Utility Plan, a list of the pre-permits being requested, and the name and license number of the plumber performing the work.
 Once a pre-permit is created, the applicant must call (215) 768-8323 for the permit to be issued.
-More information about plumbing permits can be found here.
 The Water Department is also currently granting time extensions to expiration dates for project permits and approvals impacted by the shutdown.
 Time extensions only apply to PWD-issued permits and approvals.